MiliThakrar/Book-Recommendations/README.md

 # Book Recommendation System

 #### Author: Mili Ketan Thakrar
 #### Date: TBD
 #### Product Demo: [To be completed as the project progresses]
 #### Dataset link: https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset

 ## 1. Project Overview

 ### Problem Area
 With the vast number of books available, readers often struggle to find new titles that match their interests, leading to decreased engagement with reading.
-This project aims to develop a sophisticated book recommendation system using collaborative filtering techniques to analyze user ratings, reading history, and book metadata, providing personalized book recommendations to enhance the reading experience for users.
+This project aims to develop a sophisticated book recommendation system using a hybrid approach that combines collaborative filtering and content-based filtering techniques to analyze user ratings, reading history, and book metadata, providing personalized book recommendations to enhance the reading experience for users.

 ### Those Affected
 - Readers seeking new books aligned with their preferences